newestbie/bashcgi/README.md

 bashcgi
 =======

-template for bash and automatic HTTP variable exporting module, help to build a website in bash/cgi
+a template module for bash and an automatic HTTP variable exporting module, help to build a website in bash/cgi

 $ chmod +x demo.cgi